kuninsoft/tictactoe-grpc/Readme.md

 For browser-based clients, this service is intended to be consumed through a **Backend-for-Frontend (BFF)** layer (e.g. SignalR or WebSocket adapter), rather than directly via gRPC-Web.

+*The gRPC backend works flawlessly locally, but due to free-tier Azure App Service quotas and HTTP/2 limitations, full deployment was constrained.*

 ---

 ## Overview